 4) MnS Producer notifies the modification of IntentReport MOI using notifyMOIChanges as defined in TS 28.532 [3].
-The notification contains the IntentReport MOI attributes which may include informationto solve the conflict including intent deletion and/or intent modification.
+The notification contains the IntentReport MOI attributes which may include information to assist MnS Consumer to resolve the conflict.

 5) MnS Consumer may send a deleteMOI request to delete the intent identified by the MnS Producer in the report.